Catholic Church in Mexico

 The Mexican Catholic Church, or Catholic Church in Mexico, is part of the worldwide Catholic Church, under the spiritual leadership of the Pope, his Curia in Rome, and the national Mexican Episcopal Conference.
 According to the Mexican census, Roman Catholicism is the dominant religion in Mexico, practiced by 77.7 percent of the population in 2020.
 A Statistica survey suggests this number could be a little lower, suggesting Catholics could make up 72 percent of the nation.

 The history of the Catholic Church in Mexico dates from the period of the Spanish conquest of the Aztec Empire (1519–1521) and it has continued as an institution in Mexico into the twenty-first century.
 In the late 20th century, Eastern Catholic jurisdictions were also established in Mexico.

-In many parts of the country, Catholic Christianity is heavily syncretized with folk customs; and Aztec, Mayan, and other pre-Columban religions.
+In many parts of the country, Catholic Christianity is heavily syncretized with folk customs, as well as Aztec, Mayan, and other Mesoamerican religions.

 History

 La conversion des Indiens (The conversion of the Indians).
 Felipe Santiago Gutiérrez, 1894.

 The history of the Catholic Church in Mexico can be divided into distinct periods, the basic division being between colonial Mexico, known as New Spain and the national period, from Mexican independence in 1821 until the current era.

 The era of the military conquest in the early sixteenth century saw the Church's huge effort to evangelize the indigenous population of Mexico in what is termed "the spiritual conquest".
 As the Spanish Empire expanded into new territories, the incorporation of the indigenous population was a priority for the crown.
 The growth of the Spanish and mixed-race urban population of Mexico prompted the establishment of the episcopal hierarchy, under the patronage of the monarch and the creation of dioceses in Mexico.